siphry/siphry.github.io/HW6/index.md

 ## Homework 6
-This assignment was designed in order for us to get comfortable with ASP.NET MVC 5, HTTP GET, and HTTP POST by creating two simple webpages requiring user input.
-We did this in two different ways -- via query strings and passing information via GET/POST parameters.
+The purpose of this assignment was for us to become comfortable with working with existing databases with MVC ASP.NET by restoring and displaying the pre-existing database via SMSS and MVC.

 ### Links
 [Home](https://siphry.github.io)